 Talking to the Target Audience and Noting Their Feedback

 Having a rich stock of information about the targeted segments, their trends and needs is a goldmine of potential business and SEO ideas.
 The next best thing is consumer feedback and complaints.
-These comments are the best indicator for the business and how the market is functioning currently.
+These comments are the best indicator of the business and how the market is functioning currently.

 Thinking Like a Customer, Acting Like a Business Owner

-Monitoring the ever-changing consumer behavior and search patterns on Google as well as other search engines or social media platforms is key to understanding the latest consumer trends.
-Take for instance the rise of voice search, or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates oldies such as email marketing.
+Monitoring the ever-changing consumer behaviour and search patterns on Google as well as other search engines or social media platforms is key to understanding the latest consumer trends.
+Take for instance the rise of voice search, or the immersing of long-tail keywords, new tools such as chatbots and machine learning along with updates to oldies such as email marketing.